kalisam/Amazon_Rose_Forest_01/README.md

 cargo +nightly build --features holochain_conductor
 ```

-If you remove SIMD support from the code you can build with stable Rust.
+ SIMD support removed by default from the code so you can build with stable Rust.

 ### Running